Traditions and Events

-Clay Class/Pottery for Children’s House Olders (February and March)
+Clay Class/Pottery for Children’s House Olders/February and March

-Middle School Odyssey (Spring)
+Middle School River of Spirit Odyssey

-Upper Elementary Play (April)
+Upper Elementary Play April

-Middle School Performance (Dates TBD)
+Middle School Performance

-A student created reflection of the curriculum’s concepts and ideas.
+This performance is a student-created reflection of the curriculum’s concepts and ideas.

-Young Children’s Art Exhibit River Garden (April)
+Young Children’s Art Exhibit River Garden/April

 Art from the HMS Children’s House goes on display at the River Garden during the Month of the Young Child community event.

-Eighth Grade Apprenticeships Program (April, May)
+Eighth Grade Apprenticeships Program/April/May

 Eighth graders spend one morning a week as an apprentice in a local business or service agency.

-Hilltop Green Up Day (May)
+Hilltop Green Up Day / May

-Spring Grandparent / Special Friends Day (May)
+Spring Grandparent / Special Friends Day

-Upper Elementary end of year field trip (Early June)
+Upper Elementary end of year field trip/Early June

-Middle School Spring Upland Odyssey (Early June)
+Middle School Spring Upland Odyssey

-The middle school students and faculty end the year with a 3-day odyssey to their outdoor classroom on the Austine campus.
+The Middle School students and faculty end the year with a 3-day odyssey to their outdoor classroom on the Austine campus.
 Students will be cooking, living and learning in the outdoor classroom.
 Students will return Friday to Hilltop in time for normal pick up at 3:00 pm.

-Strolling of the Heifers Parade (first Saturday in June)
+Strolling of the Heifers Parade/first Saturday in June

-Field Day and Moving On Celebrations (June)
+Field Day and Bead Ceremony

-Field Day is an all-school event with sack races, running races, obstacle courses to balloon toss and much more.
-After field day we all join together for popsciles and watermelon to celebrate and thank all the parent volunteers and their contributions to Hilltop during year.
+Field Day is an all-school event with sack races, running races, obstacle courses, balloon toss and much more.
+After field day we all join together for the Moving Up Bead Ceremony where students welcome younger children into their program.